-Type 1 diabetes is a lifelong (chronic) disease in which there are high levels of sugar (glucose) in the blood.
+Type 1 diabetes is a lifelong (chronic) disease in which there is a high level of sugar (glucose) in the blood.

 Type 1 diabetes can occur at any age.
-However, it is most often diagnosed in children, adolescents, or young adults.
+It is most often diagnosed in children, adolescents, or young adults.

 Diabetes is diagnosed with the following blood tests: